NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 python ar_validate.py --model_path $ONLINE_CKPT
 ```

-Offline checkpoints does not support this evaluation due to missing of base model modules.
-To evaluate offline checkpoint, please export first and evaluate with serving frameworks.
+**Note**: In-framework evaluation is supported only for online training.
+For offline training checkpoints, please export the model and evaluate it using serving frameworks.

 ## Export